 Finally, supplementing with topical magnesium will not have a laxative effect, which can be common when taking magnesium orally.

 In some situations where a person is very magnesium deficient, topical application can cause all the capillaries to open up to absorb as much as possible.
 This reaction produces a red, itchy area where the solution was applied—but should subside within minutes.
 If this happens, reduce the dosage to one drop per area until the reaction is not as intense, then increase to two drops, then three, and so on.
 Over time, as the deficiency is corrected, the reaction will no longer occur.

 Magnesium should not be used in large amounts as a “cure-all” as some current trends suggest.
-There are a few trends going around that recommend excessive supplementation with magnesium as a “cure-all” solution.
+A few trends are going around that recommend excessive supplementation with magnesium as a “cure-all” solution.
 While taking massive amounts of magnesium may make a person who is deficient feel better at first, it will eventually have negative effects.
-Think back to the machine that needs parts replaced on a regular basis.
+Think back to the machine that needs parts replaced regularly.
 Once the parts are replaced, it won’t do any good to add more parts.
-In fact, the extra parts might begin to decrease functionality, which is exactly what happens in the body.
+The extra parts might begin to decrease functionality, which is exactly what happens in the body.
 Over supplementing with one mineral may begin to displace others.
 Additionally, the body begins to recognize excess magnesium as a toxin and creates a plan to increase elimination.
 So, despite taking a large amount of magnesium, the body could still test as deficient because it is purposely expelling what it now considers a toxin.
 Large amounts may be required initially to correct a severe deficiency, but once the levels have started to normalize (no more than 90 days) intake should be reduced by at least 20% so the body doesn’t start to reject the supplemented mineral.

 The Bottom Line About Magnesium